 - You can gauge the benefit of exercise on your sugar levels by measuring it before and after exercise, and as you step up your exercise program an incremental benefit on sugar control will motivate you more.

-- Be well informed about the signs/symptoms of low sugars (especially for those indulging in high-intensity exercises).
+- Be well informed about the signs/symptoms of low sugar (especially for those indulging in high-intensity exercises).

 - Always have ready access to glucose, to prevent a major low sugar mishap while exercising.